 - occasional alcohol use

-Different drugs result in numerous withdrawal symptoms, which is the reason why Detox Rehabilitation Memphis offers so many detox procedures.
-Depressants, like barbiturates, benzodiazepines, and alcohol, can lead to:
+Different drugs result in numerous withdrawal symptoms, which is the reason why we offer so many detox procedures.
+Depressants, like barbiturates, benzodiazepines, and alcohol, can lead to these types of symptoms:

 - higher blood pressure

 - increased body temperature

 Withdrawal from stimulants (such as methamphetamine, cocaine, and amphetamine) is usually uncomplicated.
 Emotional support from family members, friends, and counselors is essential.
 When appropriate, doctors suggest medication to prevent stimulant psychosis, which can result in these symptoms:

 - paranoid psychosis

 Opioids (for example, heroin, morphine, codeine, and oxycodone) may have very minor to extremely dangerous withdrawal symptoms, such as these symptoms:

 - quickening breathing

 Detox isn’t meant to replace a treatment plan, but it can be an essential first step towards recovering from addiction.
 A person’s best chance for complete recovery is to follow up detox with beginning a treatment program.
 If you are in the Memphis, TN area and you have questions about detox, call 901-403-7925 today.